-A few other disadvantages of benthic barriers are they require regular maintenance and inspection to insure safety and proper performance.
+A few other disadvantages of benthic barriers are they require regular maintenance and inspection to ensure safety and proper performance.
 If benthic barriers are not regularly maintained sediment can quickly build up on top of the barrier, providing adequate conditions for aquatic weeds to reestablish.
-If benthic barriers are not properly anchored they can become a hazard for swimmers and boaters.
-It is also important that recreational and maintenance personnel are aware of barriers that are in place because they can be damaged or displaced from the bottom by activities like fishing, boating, mechanical harvesting and dredging.
+If benthic barriers are not properly anchored, they can become a hazard for swimmers and boaters.
+It is also important that recreational and maintenance personnel are aware of barriers that are in place because they can be damaged or displaced from the bottom by activities like fishing, boating, mechanical harvesting, and dredging.

-The Shiloh Homeowners Association, Varenna at Fountaingrove, Green Valley Lake Association, Point Tiburon Lagoon Owners Association, Marin Lagoon Homeowners Association, Sonoma Greens Community Association, The Vineyard Club Inc., The Lake Alhambra Homeowners Association, Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club, Marin Country Club, Bayside Technology Park, Windsor Golf Club, Rooster Run Golf Club, and Airport Business Center are currently applying several of the management strategies outlined above such as early detection, beneficial bacteria treatments, circulation/aeration, aquatic dye treatments and sediment removal.
+The Shiloh Homeowners Association, Varenna at Fountaingrove, Point Tiburon Lagoon Owners Association, Marin Lagoon Homeowners Association, Sonoma Greens Community Association, The Vineyard Club Inc., The Lake Alhambra Homeowners Association, Sun City Lincoln Hills Community Association in arrangement with Lincoln Hills Golf Club, Marin Country Club Golf Course, Bayside Technology Park, Windsor Golf Club, Rooster Run Golf Club, Airport Business Center Park, The Shores at Marina Bay Homeowners Association, City of Elk Grove, Adobe Creek Golf Club, City of Oakley, and The Lakes at Discovery Bay are currently applying several of the management strategies outlined above such as early detection, beneficial bacteria treatments, circulation/aeration, aquatic dye treatments and sediment removal.